I left you at the end of The Covid Chronicles #1, heading off into the wild, wild west with Mr Books.

 When we arrived in the Clare Valley, messaging was beginning to ramp up.
 Most of the wineries, cafes and restaurants had moved furniture to enforce the 1.5m distancing rule.
 Most had signs on their doors asking anyone who felt ill to not enter.
 Hand sanitiser tables were set up near the entrance for customers to use.
 Some had demarcation lines around the counter, so we couldn’t stand too close.

-Restaurants and cafe were still open, but with tables at the required distance.
+Restaurants and cafes were still open, but with tables at the required distance.
 We chose to eat takeaway options for the majority of our meals, or dined outside.
 Many of these communities had been badly affected by last year’s drought and the summer bush fires.
 Many of the wineries had to dump this year’s grape harvest as it was too badly affected by the smoke.
 By the time we arrived on Kangaroo Island, a week later, we also saw whole vineyards completely razed to the ground.

 These were areas desperate for things to get back to normal.